Aus, Namibia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types D and M. Ensure that you choose the necessary kind.
-A lot of adapters available are simply plug changers and expect your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types D and M. Be careful to get the right type.
+Most adapters available are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 • Travel neck pillow